cloned2k16/FlatEarth/README.md

 # FlatEarth
 ## Mathematical DEMONSTRATION that Earth is FLAT
-( well actually not , but .. so.... much BIGer ! )
+( well actually not , but .. so.... fckng much BIGer ! )

 #### in fact you don't even need to do any Math at all ..
 I did just solve the Math to make it Mathematically **indiscutible** ..